nedasadamavicius/web-application/README.md

 ## 🚀 Running the Project

-You can run the project using **Docker Compose** (recommended) or set it up manually using **Python virtual environments**.
+You can run the project using [Docker Compose (recommended)](#-docker-compose-recommended) or set it up manually using [Python virtual environments](#-python-virtual-environment-manual-setup).
 Both sections can be read standalone, so you don't need to jump back and forth.